faizanscommunit/JS-Round-Off-App/README.md

 # JS-Round-Off-App
-*- Responsive Design
+- Responsive Design
 - Attractive
 - MIT Licensed
-- Easy to Use*
+- Easy to Use

 ------------